Internal Parasites - Worms

 Impacted intestines full of Roundworms...

-Capillary Worms: These are tiny hair like worms that effect the crop and upper intestines.
+Capillary Worms: These are tiny hair like worms that affect the crop and upper intestines.
 A severe infestation of capplilaria worms can cause your hens to lay eggs with completely colourless yolks!
+Cappilary worms can sometimes cause blood in the stool when burrowing into the walls of the intestines.

 Gapeworms in the windpipe....